Young Chicago students begin return to classroom learning

 CHICAGO (AP) — Chicago Public Schools students began their return to the classroom Monday as school doors opened to thousands of pre-kindergarten and some special education students.

 The nation’s third-largest district, with about 355,000 students, plans a gradual return to in-person instruction after going remote last March due to the coronavirus pandemic.
 Pre-kindergarten and some special education students can return this week or continue online learning.
-Students in kindergarten through 8th grade have the option next week.
-No date has been set for high school students’ return.
+Students in kindergarten through 8th grade have the option Feb.
+1. No date has been set for high school students’ return.

 “It is our city’s first day of embarking on our path to returning to in-person learning,” Mayor Lori Lightfoot said at a Southwest Side elementary school where students wore face coverings and desks had sneeze guard barriers.

-Note: This story has been corrected to show the return date for K-8 students is Feb.
-1, not next week.